Shubham-Sharma1995/3-D-Portfolio/README.md

 In this project, I have worked on the following:

-ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React TailwindCSS - a popular utility-first CSS styling framework Framer Motion - the most popular library used to bring your React website to life with animations You'll also learn how to:
+ThreeJS - a powerful 3D graphics library for rendering and animating the 3D model<br>
+React Three Fiber - a popular library for creating 3D graphics with ThreeJS in React<br>
+TailwindCSS - a popular utility-first CSS styling framework <br>
+Framer Motion - the most popular library used to bring your React website to life with animations . <br>
-Load, create and customize stunning 3D models and geometries with various lights, as well as understand the 3D world with a camera and positioning of an object in space.
+Load, create and customize stunning 3D models and geometries with various lights, as well as understand the 3D world with a camera and positioning of an object in space. <br>
-Implement sending emails through a form on the website Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload
+Implement sending emails through a form on the website<br>
+Ensure responsiveness across all devices and improve your site's performance using Suspense and Preload<br>